Rent safe and private dog parks hosted by locals

 Learning new tricks

 Dogs are capable of learning an incredible range of behaviors, verbal cues, and hand signals.
 Set a few minutes aside each day to practice a new trick!
-This won’t only prevent boredom — it will also improve your relationship and give you something to feel proud of.
+This won’t only prevent boredom — it can also improve your relationship and give you something to feel proud of.
 (After all, party guests love a dog who can shake or roll over on cue.)

 • Basic obedience exercises like sit, down, loose-leash walking, and short stays